Tangents of invariant sets: Abstract

 \section{Abstract}

 We study the fine scaling properties of sets satisfying various weak forms of invariance.
-Our focus is on the interrelated concepts of (weak) tangents, Assouad dimension, and a new localized variant which we call the pointwise Assouad dimension.
 For general attractors of possibly overlapping bi-Lipschitz iterated function systems, we establish that the Assouad dimension is given by the Hausdorff dimension of a tangent at some point in the attractor.
 Under the additional assumption of self-conformality, we moreover prove that this property holds for a subset of full Hausdorff dimension.
-We then turn our attention to an intermediate class of sets: namely planar self-affine carpets.
-For Gatzouras--Lalley carpets, we obtain precise information about tangents which, in particular, shows that points with large tangents are very abundant.
-However, already for Barański carpets, we see that more complex behaviour is possible.